These tacos are common fare available in West-coast, Mexican-American markets. Sometimes, they are made from cow innards: brain, tongue, stomach, etc.

 Construct tacos with pan softened tortillas by adding generous portions of the beef mixture, followed by the cheese and lettuce.
 Top with sour cream and salsa - if desired.

 Before adding the poaching liquid to the beef mixture, skim the fat from it.
 Excess fat will produce greasy tacos.
 This dish improves by age.
 Allow the flavors to mature by refrigerating overnight.
 These tacos can be made from any meat.
-A 2 lb pork butt roast seared, poached and shredded will make for tender porky tacos.
+A 2 lb venison roast seared, poached and shredded will make for tender deer tacos.